chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 3.3 Create your Page Mockups

-**_Objective:_** Glow up your sketches with the theme from your style guide, and make sure layout and spacing is intuitive and consistent site-wide.
+**_Objective:_** Apply your theme to your wireframe (optional).

 **_How?_**
-1. ...
-2. ...
+1. Glow up your sketches with the theme from your style guide, and make sure layout and spacing is intuitive and consistent site-wide.

 **_Resources:_**